raganwald/raganwald.github.com/_posts/2015-02-02-destructuring.md

 Gathering works with parameters!
 This is very useful indeed, and we'll see more of it in a moment.[^rest]

 [^rest]: Gathering in parameters has a long history, and the usual terms are to call gathering "pattern matching" and to call a name that is bound to gathered values a "rest parameter."
-The term "rest" is perfectly compatible with "gather:" "Rest" is the noun, and "gather" is the verb.
+The term "rest" is perfectly compatible with gather: "Rest" is the noun, and "gather" is the verb.
 We *gather* the *rest* of the parameters.

 [![Stacked Cups](/assets/images/stacked-cups.jpg)](https://www.flickr.com/photos/sankarshan/5165312159)